EventStore/EventStore/docs/server/security/user-authorization.md

 | Metadata read     | `$mr` | The permission to read the metadata associated with a stream. |
 | Metadata write    | `$mw` | The permission to write the metadata associated with a stream. |

-EventStoreDB supports these methods of authorizing user access to streams:
+KurrentDB supports these methods of authorizing user access to streams:
 - [Access control lists](#access-control-lists) to restrict user access to streams based on metadata in each stream.
 - [Stream policies](#stream-policy-authorization) to restrict user acces to streams based on configured policies.

 ### Access control lists

-By default, authenticated users have access to all non-system streams in the EventStoreDB database.
+By default, authenticated users have access to all non-system streams in the KurrentDB database.
 You can use Access Control Lists (ACLs) to set up more granular access control.
 In fact, the default access level is also controlled by a special ACL, which is called the [default ACL](#default-acl).

 #### Stream ACL

-EventStoreDB keeps the ACL of a stream in the stream metadata as JSON with the below definition:
+KurrentDB keeps the ACL of a stream in the stream metadata as JSON with the below definition:

 ```json
 {